Members

 How do I get help

-If you need help, a Health Choice Behavioral Health Case Manager can assist you with referrals and appointments.
-Please call us at 1-800-656-8991, TTY 711, 8 a.m. – 8 p.m., 7 days a week, and ask for a Behavioral Health Case Manager.
+If you need help, a BCBSAZ Health Choice Behavioral Health Specialist can assist you with referrals and appointments.
+Please call us at 1-800-656-8991, TTY 711, 8 a.m. – 8 p.m., 7 days a week, and ask for a Behavioral Health Specialist.

 Crisis Help